ynotstartups/notes/notes/ideas.md

     - a
     - b
     - c
-- VIM: autocorrect all misspelling words
+- VIM: autocorrect all misspelling words as one writes
 - MARKDOWN: Sort by indent To Format File such as this one?

 ## Books That I Want To Read